proche-c/aplicativo/README.md

 Once processed, you can save the results files, one contains the statistic data with the marked discrepancies, another contains the recietps in wich the commission paid is lower that the agreed and the amount to claim.
 And the last one contains the reciepts that were paid according to agreed commission

-NOTE: The application and the Documentation are in spanish as the client was spanish, I will update the documentation in english soon